Using OpenStreetMap (direct)

 Check the OSM policy for all the adjustments you might need to make.
 Here's some common ones:

-v8.2.0 introduces automatically-enabled Built-In Caching!
+v8.2.0 introduces automatically enabled Caching!
 This is designed to meet the caching requirements of the usage policy.
-Check the link for more info.
+Upgrade to v8.2.0 to enable this functionality.

 You can also add attribution in any other way that meets the requirements.